travis-ci/docs-travis-ci-com/user/deployment/packagecloud.md

 permalink: /user/deployment/packagecloud/
 ---

-Travis CI can automatically push your package to [packagecloud.io](https://packagecloud.io/) after a successful build.
+Travis CI can automatically push your RPM, Deb, Deb source, or RubyGem package build artifacts to [packagecloud.io](https://packagecloud.io/) after a successful build.

 For a minimal configuration, all you need to do is add the following to your `.travis.yml`: